Citizen Kane: Re-evaluation

 Modern critics have given Citizen Kane an even more positive response.
-Review aggregation website Rotten Tomatoes reports that 99% of 125 critics gave the film a positive review, with an average rating of 9.70/10.
-The site's critical consensus reads: "Orson Welles's epic tale of a publishing tycoon's rise and fall is entertaining, poignant, and inventive in its storytelling, earning its reputation as a landmark achievement in film."
+Review aggregation website Rotten Tomatoes reports that 99% of 133 critics gave the film a positive review, with an average rating of 9.70/10.
 In April 2021, it was noted that the addition of an 80-year-old negative review from the Chicago Tribune reduced the film's rating from 100% to 99% on the site; Citizen Kane held its 100% rating until early 2021.
 On Metacritic, however, the film still has a rare weighted average score of 100 out of 100 based on 19 critics, indicating "universal acclaim".

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Art".
+The February 2020 issue of New York Magazine lists Citizen Kane as among "The Best Movies That Lost Best Picture at the Oscars."

+Roger Ebert wrote of it: "Its surface is as much fun as any movie ever made.
+Its depths surpass understanding.
+I have analyzed it a shot at a time with more than 30 groups, and together we have seen, I believe, pretty much everything that is there on the screen.
+The more clearly I can see its physical manifestation, the more I am stirred by its mystery."

 Accolades

 It was widely believed the film would win most of its Academy Award nominations, but it received only the award for Best Original Screenplay.
 Variety reported that block voting by screen extras deprived Citizen Kane of Best Picture and Best Actor, and similar prejudices were likely to have been responsible for the film receiving no technical awards.